ZihengZZH/OntoEA/README.md

 ## Code

 The source code of OntoEA is implemented based on [OpenEA](https://github.com/nju-websoft/OpenEA) and we follow the same design features of OpenEA to achieve functionality while maintaining extensibility.
-We retain the minimal fraction of OpenEA in the implmentation of OntoEA, and we list the source code (along with comments) of as follows.
+We retain the minimal fraction of OpenEA in the implementation of OntoEA, and we list the source code (along with comments) of as follows.

 ```
 code